MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 }
 ```

+Use the program to find a factor of 21.
+To simplify the code, assume that you know the number of valid items, $M$.
+In this case, $M=4$, since there are two factors, 3 and 7, plus 1 and 21 itself.

 > [!IMPORTANT]
 > In order to be able to use operations from the numerics library (or any other library besides the standard library), you need to make sure the corresponding package has been [added to our project](xref:microsoft.quantum.user-guide-qdk.overview#installation).
 For a quick way to do so in VS Code, open the terminal from within your project and run the following command: `dotnet add package Microsoft.Quantum.Numerics`

-### Run it with Visual Studio or Visual Studio Code
+### Run the program with Visual Studio or Visual Studio Code

 The program above will run the operation or function marked with the `@EntryPoint()` attribute on a simulator or resource estimator, depending on the project configuration and command-line options.